floriancaumont-cloud/pm_templates/content/01-foundations/01-what-is-product-management.md

 ---
 title: "What Is Product Management"
-description: "Definition of what is Product Management"
+description: "Definition of what is Product Management."
 ---

 # What Is Product Management?